Investing in Computer Vision Companies and Stocks

 Other Applications of Computer Vision

 The refinement of machine learning algorithms has led to a proliferation of computer vision capabilities in many different industries such as video content management or applications in the broader entertainment industry.
 Many companies out there are extracting valuable information from satellite and drone imagery and using it for predictive analytics.
 We’re now integrating computer vision into biometric research, physical security, and many other (sometimes banal) use cases.
-One interesting startup called SignAll has even developed an application that translates sign language using computer vision.
+SignAll has developed an application that translates sign language using computer vision.
+Chooch is developing computer vision that’s application agnostic.

 How Can Retail Investors Invest in Computer Vision Stocks?